GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 }
 ```

-> The `"count"` value will vary based on the randomly selected samples.
+> The `"count"` value will vary based on the randomly selected samples during execution.

-## Launch tokenizing pipeline
+## Launch bulk tokenize pipeline

-The sampling pipeline used a small number of samples from the original dataset to identify sensitive informaiton using
+The sample & identify pipeline used a small number of samples from the original dataset to identify sensitive informaiton using
 DLP.
-The tokenizing pipeline would process the entire dataset and encrypt the desired columns using the provided Data
+The bulk tokenize pipeline will process the entire dataset and encrypt the desired columns using the provided Data
 Encryption Key (DEK).

 ```shell script